commercialhaskell/stack/doc/maintainers/team_process.md

 future."
 Before this policy existed, issues actually meant "maybe someone will deal with this someday."

-The policy for closing an issue depends entirely on the type of issue we're looking at.
+The policy for closing an issue depends entirely on the type of issue we are looking at.

 When closing an issue, please provide a brief explanation for why the issue was